Kirk Cousins Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 Season Stats

-- He also has 116 rushing yards on 28 carries (with one touchdown), averaging 7.7 yards per game.
+- He's also rushed 28 times for 116 yards and one touchdown, averaging 7.7 yards per game.

-- The Vikings, who rank 12th in the NFL in points scored, have dropped back to pass 56.6% of the time while running the football 43.4% of the time.
+- The Vikings have thrown the ball in 56.6% of their plays from scrimmage this year while running the ball 43.4% of the time.
+This offensive attack ranks 12th in the NFL in points scored.

-- Cousins has thrown 71 passes in the red zone this season, 46.1% of his team's red zone plays.
+- Cousins accounts for 46.1% of his team's red zone plays, with 71 of his 539 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Cousins' matchup with the Packers.